hafizpatwary/Microservices/README.md

 <a name="automation"></a>
 #### Automation causing issues
 Automation can save a lot of time and hussle if done right, however if not done properly it can:
-* Slow down development time, if the script witten is full of bug. e.g. Jenkins script not cloning down the correct repo, might take time to debug the problem
 * When writing Ansible playbook, it is important to write them as versatile as possible, like not having the host name hardcoded but instead one that varies automatically.

 Solution:
 * Automate only repetitive tasks such as deployment
 * Do not automate a task that is not repetitive, such as setting environmental variables